mwasyou/Alfresco-OpenConext/README.md

 -------------------------
 Edit the file /opt/alfresco/tomcat/conf/server.xml

-Add `tomcatAuthentication="false”` to the following line:
+* Add `tomcatAuthentication="false”` to the following line:

 	<!-- Define an AJP 1.3 Connector on port 8009 -->
 	<Connector port="8009" protocol="AJP/1.3" redirectPort="8443" tomcatAuthentication="false"/>

+* Edit the file /opt/alfresco/tomcat/shared/classes/alfresco-global.properties
+* Add the following code to the `alfresco-global.properties` file.

+	authentication.chain=external1:external,alfrescoNtlm1:alfrescoNtlm
+	external.authentication.enabled=true
+	# This header can be changed but should match the configuration in
+	# share-config-custom.xml
+	external.authentication.proxyUserName=

+* Go to the folder: /opt/alfresco/tomcat/shared/classes/alfresco/web-extension.
+* Add the file `nano share-config-custom.xml`
+* Add the following code in `share-config-custom.xml`.

 Install JIT Script
 -------------------------